 For the new Economic Strategy to be successful, it needs to be representative of local views.
 During July to December 2024, we engaged with a wide cross-section of stakeholders - all those invested in the county's economic future.
+Read the engagement summary report here.

 Speaking with partners across health, education, businesses, places, the voluntary sector as well as neighbouring authorities highlighted that the core strategic themes of inclusion, sustainability and innovation are not just relevant for Hertfordshire but are also of national importance.
-Read the engagement summary report here.
+We then took these themes to a public audience via a series of debates.
+You can view the full series in this section.

 Webinar 1: Get Hertfordshire Working